Ranarangam Twitter Review: Here’s What Audiences Feel About Sharwanand Movie!

 Flashback Episodes Are Brilliant?

 It seems like the flashback episodes have hit the right chords.
 The above tweet talks about the same.
-It has also been mentioned that Sharwanand has excelled in the role.
+It has also been mentioned that Sharwanand has excelled in his role.